Holger-Will/barcode-font-generator/README.md

 ## code 128

-this repository contains code 128 fonts in .svg, .ttf and .woff format.
+The Code-128 Fonts i found on the internet had no Start/Stop Codes or where generally broken.
+So i created this repository.
+It contains code 128 fonts in .svg, .ttf and .woff format.

 * fonts/code128.svg
 * fonts/code128.ttf